The BGMN conjecture via stable pairs: Wall-crossing on moduli spaces of stable pairs

 The semi-orthogonal decomposition \eqref{sod bfr} follows from \cite{bfr}, as the birational transformation between $M_{i-1}$ and $M_i$ is a standard flip of projective bundles over $\Sym^iC$.
 Here we provide an alternative proof for this case.
 We also note that \cite[Corollary 8.1]{potashnik} shows the admissible embeddings $D^b(M_{i-1})\hookrightarrow D^b(M_i)$ when $i$ is in the specified range.

-As explained in the introduction, Proposition~\ref{potashnik embedding} does not provide a semi-orthogonal decomposition with Fourier-Mukai functors associated with Poincar\'e bundles and it is not used in our paper.
+As explained in the introduction, Proposition~\ref{potashnik embedding} does not provide a semi-orthogonal decomposition with Fourier--Mukai functors associated with Poincar\'e bundles and it is not used in our paper.
 However, we find this result relevant.

 \begin{proof} If $i=1$, this follows from Orlov's blow-up formula \cite{orlov}.
 Let $i>1$.
 From Lemma \ref{eta computation}, $\weight_\lambda\omega_X|_Z=\eta_--\eta_+=(d+g-1-3i)$.
 By \cite[Proposition 4.5 and Remark 4.6]{dhl}, and since $M_{\sigma\pm\epsilon}\simeq [{X}^{ss}(\mathcal{L}_\pm)/PGL_{\chi'}]$, we get a window embedding $D^b(M_{\sigma+\epsilon})\subset D^b(M_{\sigma-\epsilon})$ if $\eta_+\leq\eta_-$ and the other way around if $\eta_+\geq \eta_-$.
-Moreover, if $G_{\win}^+= D^b(M_{\sigma+\epsilon})$ is a window, determined by the range of weights $[\win,\ \win+\eta_+)\subset [\win,\ \win+\eta_-)$, then \cite[Theorem 2.10]{dhl} and \cite[Theorem 1]{katzarkov} give semi-orthogonal blocks $D^b(\mathfrak{Z})_k$, so that
+Moreover, if $G_{\win}^+= D^b(M_{\sigma+\epsilon})$ is a window, determined by the range of weights $[\win,\ \win+\eta_+)\subset [\win,\ \win+\eta_-)$, then \cite[Theorem 2.11]{dhl} and \cite[Theorem 1]{katzarkov} give semi-orthogonal blocks $D^b(\mathfrak{Z})_k$, so that

-where $\mu\chi'=\eta_--\eta_+$ and $\mathfrak{Z}=[Z/\mathbb{L}]$ is the quotient stack by the Levi subgroup.
-By Remark \ref{Stacky Z}, $D^b(\mathfrak{Z})=D_{\mathbb{G}_m}^b(\Sym^iC)$, so the blocks in (\ref{sod katzarkov SymC}) are given by the fully faithful images of $Rj_*(L\pi^*(\cdot)\otimes^L\mathcal{O}_\pi (l)):D^b(\Sym^iC)\to D^b(M_i)$ for $l\in[\win,\ \win+\mu)$, where $\pi:\mathbb{P}W_i^+\to \Sym^iC$ is the projection and $j:\mathbb{P}W_i^+\hookrightarrow M_i$ the inclusion.
+where $\mu=\eta_--\eta_+$ and $\mathfrak{Z}=[Z/\mathbb{L}]$ is the quotient stack by the Levi subgroup.
+By Remark \ref{Stacky Z}, $D^b(\mathfrak{Z})=D_{\mathbb{G}_m}^b(\Sym^iC)$, so the blocks in (\ref{sod katzarkov SymC}) are given by the fully faithful images of $Rj_*\bigl(L\pi^*(\cdot)\otimes^L\mathcal{O}_\pi (l)\bigr):D^b(\Sym^iC)\to D^b(M_i)$ for $l\in[\win,\ \win+\mu)$, where $\pi:\mathbb{P}W_i^+\to \Sym^iC$ is the projection and $j:\mathbb{P}W_i^+\hookrightarrow M_i$ the inclusion.
 Taking $\win=0$ gives the claim. \end{proof}

 \begin{corollary} If $d\le 2g-1$, then $D^b(M_{i-1})\subset D^b(M_i)$ for any $1\leq i\leq v$. \end{corollary}

 \begin{proof} In this case $i \leq (d-1)/2\leq g-1$, so the inequality $i < (d+g-1)/3$ holds for every $i$. \end{proof}